 HSLDA believes that state and local homeschool organizations are vital to the continued success of homeschooling.
 These organizations are the first line of defense in monitoring legislation and building favorable relationships with governmental bodies.
 No less important is the work these organizations do in supporting and encouraging homeschooling families by providing them with information, resources, and networks of fellow homeschoolers.
 We encourage all of our members to join their state organizations in order to benefit from and contribute to these important groups.

 In addition to working closely with many groups to monitor legislation that may impact homeschooling, HSLDA offers special group services.
-On the HSLDA Group Services website, group leaders can find out about offering their families HSLDA membership at a discount through our Discount Group Program, participation in the Referral Rewards Affiliate Program, obtaining group insurance, and more.
+On the HSLDA Group Services website, group leaders can find out about offering their families HSLDA membership at a discount through our Discount Group Program, obtaining group insurance, and more.
 For further information, please email email@example.com.